 Written By: Women and Infants on September 7, 2021

-During your colonoscopy, your doctor can see inside the entire length and width of your colon and rectum, by using a flexible, hollow, lighted tube, which has a video camera at the end.
+During your colonoscopy, your doctor can see inside the entire length and width of your colon and rectum.
+They us a flexible, hollow, lighted tube, which has a video camera at the end.
 This tube (about ½ inch in diameter) is inserted into your rectum, and advanced through your colon, taking pictures along the way.
-These pictures give the doctor a view of the lining of your colon, so he or she can examine it, in real-time, for any abnormalities (such as polyps, which are growths that could be the beginnings of cancer).
+These pictures give the doctor a view of the lining of your colon, so they can examine it, in real-time, for any abnormalities (such as polyps, which are growths that could be the beginnings of cancer).

 Should you experience any of these after your procedure, call your doctor, especially if you have severe or prolonged abdominal pain, fever, chills, severe or prolonged bleeding, or a rapid heart rate.

 Schedule a colonoscopy to keep you healthy and living your best life.

 Disclaimer: The content in this blog is for informational and educational purposes only and should not serve as medical advice, consultation, or diagnosis.
 If you have a medical concern, please consult your healthcare provider, or seek immediate medical treatment.

 Copyright © 2023 Care New England Health System